JioTV-Go/jiotv_go/docs/usage/usage.md

 - `--host value, -H value`: Host to listen on (default: "localhost").
 - `--port value, -p value`: Port to listen on (default: "5001").
 - `--public, -P`: Open the server to the public.
 This will expose your server outside your local network.
 Equivalent to passing `--host 0.0.0.0` (default: false).
-- `--prefork`: Enable prefork.
-This will enable preforking the server to multiple processes.
-This is useful for production deployment (default: false).
 - `--tls`: Enable TLS.
 This will enable HTTPS.
 You need to provide the certificate and key file (default: false).
 - `--tls-cert value, --cert value`: Path to the TLS certificate file.
 Generate a self-signed certificate using `openssl req -new -newkey rsa:2048 -days 365 -nodes -x509 -keyout key.pem -out cert.pem`. cert.pem is the TLS certificate file and key.pem is the TLS key file.
 - `--tls-key value, --cert-key value`: Path to the TLS key file.
 - `--skip-update-check`: Skip checking for updates on startup (default: false).
 - `--help, -h`: Show help for the `serve` command.